SCCapstone/FitbitTeam/README.md

 # FitbitTeam

 Our project is developing an Alexa skill with Fitbit scales to manage weight and minimize risks for those struggling with congestive heart failure.
-To do this, we are developing a webapp using HTML and JS/CSS/TS scripting to work with the FitBitSDK in order to load data into a database which will then use Alexa to aid users in accessing this data such as but not limiting to: weight progression, medical reccomendations- factual and reccomended, prescription information, weight reminders, etc..
+To do this, we are developing a webapp using HTML and CSS/TS scripting to work with the FitBit api in order to load data into a database which will then use Alexa to aid users in accessing this data such as but not limiting to: weight progression, medical reccomendations- factual and reccomended, prescription information, weight reminders, etc..
 # Technologies
 To build this project you will need to install:
 - Node.js
 - Angular/cli
+- AWS-Amplify
 - Cypress (for testing)

-A sidenote: Fitbit API only allows servers to request Fitbit information from a user's account for the past 31 days.
 ## This app is Live

-Check out our latest version here : https://fitbittester.herokuapp.com/
+Check out our latest version here : http://fitbittesterv2.herokuapp.com/

 ## To run this project locally